Outpatient Alcohol Treatment in Michigan

 The structural changes that occur in the brain are what eventually lead to the inability to control one’s drinking.
 This describes alcoholism by definition.
 Thankfully, being an alcoholic is not a death sentence, as there is treatment available.

 Am I An Alcoholic?

 Of the millions of Americans who struggle with alcoholism, only a small percentage of them obtain professional help.
 While there are many reasons for this, the most common is that some people do not believe they are an alcoholic or need professional treatment.
-And while some will be quick to deny any signs of alcoholism they are exhibiting, others will receive a wake-up call because of these signs and begin looking for help.
+While some people are quick to deny their drinking problem, others get to a point where the consequences of their drinking outweigh the benefits.

 If you cannot control your drinking, consider the following diagnostic criteria of alcohol use disorder:

 - Unsuccessful attempts at stopping or cutting down on drinking

 - Spending an excessive amount of time obtaining and/or using alcohol

 - Continuing to drink alcohol despite any consequences that stem from drinking

 - Withdrawing from others and/or giving up on previously enjoyed activities